Eth 1.0 to 2.0 Migration

 |Less risk of lockup, more deposit inflow||High volatility of total stake|

-|Keeps just a single ETH coin||Additional code complexity in early stages|
+|Keeps just a single ETH coin, no Beacon ETH (BETH) (only if issuance of Eth 1.0 is changed)||Additional code complexity in early stages|

 |If issues arise with Eth 2.0, can bring coins back||Risk of lockup is absent, will likely see more games played on early code|

 Having a one-way bridge promises security, less complexity, but the lockup risk is significant as ether from Eth 1.0 is effectively burned.
 Transfers in phase 0 have been disabled since version 0.6.0 of the spec, with no current plans of being re-enabled.
 As resuming validator duties is tied to the transfer mechanism, this also means that if you decide to stop validating for a bit, you can't resume validating until such a time as the transfer functionality is implemented.

 Danny Ryan tells us more about why two-way bridge is not included in phase 0: